Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 #### Choose a Species

-Choose a Species for your character.
+Choose a [Species] for your character.
 Once you've chosen a species, write it on your character sheet.
 Then record your species' traits.

 Your character's size and Speed are determined by the character's species; record these in the appropriate places on your character sheet as well (you may write just the first letter of your size).

+[Species]: ./origin/species/index.md

 #### Imagine Your Past and Present